AlcoholRehabHelp Logo

 Symptoms of a Hangover

 Drinking alcoholic beverages causes your blood alcohol concentration (BAC) to rise.
-This usually means a BAC of 0.11% or higher for excessive drinkers, which is beyond the intoxication level of 0.08%.ย
+This usually means a BAC of 0.11% or higher for excessive drinkers, which is beyond the intoxication level of 0.08%.

+When these levels drop significantly or are nearing zero, hangover symptoms will start to show.
 The symptoms of a hangover can vary for each person, depending on the type of drink and how much they drank.
-For example, drinking clear liquors such as vodka and gin is less likely to result in alcohol hangover.ย

 Here are the most common hangover symptoms: